Kleinbasel and Grossbasel

 The two Basels were closely connected economically.
 The bridge over the Rhine in 1225 led to ever-greater economic interdependence.
 In 1392, the two Basels were united.

-This situation did not change because of the amalgamation in 1392 but because of the formal abolition of the Prince-Bishopric of Basle in the French era (1798-1813).
+This situation did not change due to the amalgamation in 1392, but rather because of the formal abolition of the Prince-Bishopric of Basel in the French era (1798-1813).

 From this time onwards, Kleinbasel belonged to the bishopric of Basel (which has its seat in Solothurn today).